AndreasPr/Angular-DataBinding-App/README.md

 In Angular-DataBinding-App, we are able to see the interaction of the components and databinding features among them.
-Specifially, all of the following are presented:
+Specifically, all of the following are presented:
 - Property Binding
 - Event Binding
 - Assigning an Alias to custom properties